Monday, 28 November 2016

 Published in 1975, these 11 stories range from the years 1969 to 1974.
 The volume is 238 pages long.
 Six of the stories have been reprinted elsewhere.

 No Direction Home is from 1971, and is 19 pages long.
 A number of people are visited briefly by the reader, in a world where psychedelics are the norm, and being straight simply isn't an option.
 If you ever wondered why some people feel the need to take mind altering drugs, this might be one way of explaining it.
 Pretty interesting, and not too surprising coming from 1971.
-I read this one (2nd time around) is a doctor's waiting room.
+I read this one (2nd time around) in a doctor's waiting room.
 See also Star Spangled Future, below.

 ***1/2 stars.
 Reviewed October 7th/19